initialvisuals/GPT_Terminal/README.md

 ![Image description](GPT_Terminal@4x.png)

 **GPT_Terminal** is a command-line AI assistant built using OpenAI's GPT-4.
 It provides customizable preheaders for adding formatting and styling to your AI-generated responses.
 This project allows you to interact with the GPT-4 model in a terminal interface, making it easy to ask questions and receive answers quickly.
+# Outdated Code as of July 2024 for sure.
+I leave it here as inspiration for later projects.
+It probably still works though!
 Demo Video: https://www.youtube.com/watch?v=FRTy8jV2FTo

 GitHub repository: https://github.com/initialvisuals/GPT_Terminal